Plastic Molding

 Types of Plastic Molding Processes

-Common Use of Plastic Injection Molding:
+Common Uses of Plastic Injection Molding Techniques:

 Compression molding is a plastic molding process that involves placing a pre-measured amount of plastic material into a heated mold cavity.
 The mold is then closed, and pressure is applied to compress and shape the material.
 This process is commonly used for manufacturing larger, thicker parts such as automotive components, appliance parts, and electrical insulators.

-Common Use of Plastic Compression Molding:
+Common Use of Plastic Compression Molding Techniques:

 Blow molding is used to create hollow plastic parts, such as bottles, containers, and automotive fuel tanks.
 It involves melting plastic resin and extruding it into a tube-like parison.
 The parison is then placed in a mold cavity, and compressed air is blown into it to expand and conform the plastic to the mold’s shape.

-Common Use of Plastic Blow Molding:
+Common Use of Plastic Blow Molding Techniques:

 Blow molding is an ideal process for manufacturing plastic water bottles.
 It allows for the production of hollow containers with consistent wall thickness and intricate shapes.
 The process’s versatility enables the creation of various bottle designs, including ergonomic grips, curved necks, and custom branding options.